draghan/behavior_tree/README.md

 ## How does it work?

 It defines basic types of nodes used in behavior trees, like composites (selector and sequence), decorators (link, inversion, loop) and primitives (action and condition).

-To provide resource-safe interface exists `BehaviorTree` class, which is kind of manager for raw behavior nodes.
+To provide uniform interface there is implemented `BehaviorTree` class, which is an manager for raw behavior nodes.

 At first you have to create instance of `BehaviorTree` class and fill it with behavior nodes.
 Then you can call `evaluate()` method on it and check tree's status, probably in some periodic way.

+For more please look at the [example]() section.

 ## Structure of project

-Code of the BT system is located in 'behavior_system' directory.
+Code of the BT system is located in *behavior_system* directory.
-There is also 'external' directory, which contains [Catch](https://github.com/catchorg/Catch2) library header.
+There is also *external* directory, which contains [Catch](https://github.com/catchorg/Catch2) library header.
-Last part of repository is 'unit_tests' directory which contains unit tests of the BT system.
+Last part of repository is *unit_tests* directory which contains unit tests of the BT system.

 Behavior system is main part of project: it contains definitions of nodes and tree structure.